Foods to avoid if you have gout

-Whereas some types of seafood can be eaten once in a while, others should be off the menu completely for those who have gout.
+Whereas some types of seafood can be eaten once in a while, others — like herring, tuna, and anchovies — should be off the menu for those who have gout.

 On the other hand, shrimp, lobster, eel, and crab are relatively safe, says Scott Zashin, MD, a rheumatologist and clinical professor of medicine at UT Southwestern.